IBM/satellite-link-database/README.md

 With IBM cloud satellite you can quickly address unforeseen challenges, leverage cloud benefits in any location and innovate quickly anytime anywhere.

 ## Related links
 Now that you know how a satellite link works, try something more complex.
-Check out the following code pattern that helps you build an IoT application at your location uisng IBM Cloud Pak for Data and IBM Cloud Satellite.
+Check out the following code pattern that helps you build an IoT application at your location using IBM Cloud Pak for Data and IBM Cloud Satellite.
 <br>
 [Monitor and Analyze IoT data at your location using IBM Cloud Satellite and IBM Cloud Pak for Data](https://github.ibm.com/raravi86/Satellite-IoT)